 Things to do in Bamburgh

-Bamburgh Castle's dramatic fortification sits on an outcrop of volcanic dolerite at 45m above sea level.
+Bamburgh Castle is a dramatic fortification sits on an outcrop of volcanic dolerite at 45m above sea level.
 The castle's nine-acre grounds are home to enlightening audio tours, live archaeological excavations and a gift shop packed with one-of-a-kind local souvenirs.
 You can’t fail to be impressed by the sheer scale of this mighty fortress.
 There are several nearby spots that will give you the best view Bambrugh Castle.

 Bamburgh Beach has been voted one of the best surf spots in the North East, where vast expanses of golden sand meet northerly and easterly swells.
 A popular spot for dog walkers, horse riders, surfers and even daring kite surfers, this beach is the perfect place for visitors to catch a glimpse of the Farne Islands and Holy Island in the long shadow of Bamburgh's formidable castle.